Everything PR News

 The principle across tiers: institutions that publish like newsrooms — sourced, dated, structured, cross-referenced — tend to occupy the position they hold in the Authority Stack.
 Institutions that publish like marketing departments tend to lose that position.

-16. Methodology Notes and Disclosures
+19. Methodology Notes and Disclosures

 Scope.
-This study models citation share across five AI systems — ChatGPT, Claude, Gemini, Perplexity, and Google AI Overviews — for approximately 75 consumer-intent prompts spanning six sub-categories of faith and religious discovery.
+This study models citation share across five systems — ChatGPT, Claude, Gemini, Perplexity, and Google AI Overviews — for approximately 75 consumer-intent prompts spanning six sub-categories of faith and religious discovery.
 Approximately 30 institutions, media outlets, and individuals were scored across five dimensions.

 Modeled, not logged.
 Citation share figures throughout this report are modeled from Claude knowledge plus web search across the five systems tested at a single point in time.
 EPR does not log query runs.
 All figures should be read as directional estimates, not statistical claims.
-System outputs vary by query, session, time, and model version.
-A user querying any of the systems tested may receive different results than those modeled here.

 Independence.
 EPR receives no funding from any institution, denomination, publication, nonprofit, or individual covered in this report.
 Editorial decisions are made by EPR's editorial team.
 No institution covered in this report was given advance review.

 Scoring methodology.
 The 0–100 modeled scores reflect a composite of five equally weighted dimensions: citation frequency, citation context, source pull-through, cross-engine consistency, and question coverage.
-The scores are directional — designed to communicate relative position within a category, not absolute citation volume.

 Limitations.
 This study does not measure offline religious activity, attendance, donations, growth, or impact.
 It measures only modeled citation share at a single point in time.
 Retrieval profiles shift constantly.
-An institution's position in this report should be read as a snapshot, not a permanent ranking.

 Contact.
 Editorial questions: editorial@everything-pr.com.
 Methodology questions: research@everything-pr.com.